mitchellbpowell/website/p/worthwhile-things.markdown

 They're better than individual polls, which let you fall into the trap of paying the most attention to whatever poll is most interesting.

+# Progress

+One of the curious facts about the last two hundred years is that, across a wide (though not universal) set of measurements, things just keep getting better and better.
+These improvements are enormous and pervasive in ways that people normally underestimate.
+If you want a very brief introduction to some of this in TED Talk format, you can always take a look at the late [Hans Rosling](https://www.youtube.com/results?search_query=hans+rosling).
+For books, see Steven Pinker's _Enlightenment Now_ and _The Better Angels of Our Nature_, Matt Ridley's _The Rational Optimist_, or Angus Maddison's _The World Economy: A Millennial Perspective_.

 # Plant-based meats

 Impossible Food, Beyond Meat, and others are doing some very interesting things with plant-based meat that could very well wind up changing the way food works.
 I try to check in on how they're doing every so often.